Arrow to expande the menu options

 1. Cool them down

-A quick and easy way to cool them down is to use a surface wipe such as WaterWipes biodegradable, vegan, cruelty-free and sensitive baby wet wipes.
+A quick and easy way to cool them down is to use a surface wipe such as WaterWipes vegan, cruelty-free and sensitive baby wet wipes.
 You can even put the wipes in the fridge first to provide a soothing experience.

 WaterWipes baby wipes are made with 99.9% purified water and just a drop of fruit extract and are gentle to use on newborn babies and even premature babies.
 They help prevent nappy rash and are gentle and soft enough to use to help heal heat rash.